jserv/mini-arm-os/README.md

     - Build "f429disco.bin" and flash the binary into STM32F429 with st-link.
   - `make erase`
-    - Sometimes, STM32F429i-Discovery will not be able to flash new binary file, then you will need to erase with st-link.
+    - Sometimes, STM32F429i-Discovery will not be able to flash new binary file, then you will need to erase flash memory with st-link.
     - Erase the entire flash on STM32F429.
   - `make gdb_ST-UTIL`
     - Using GDB with ST-LINK on STM32F429.